The use of insulin pumps to control blood

 that help the patient calculate the necessary amount of insulin to cover blood sugars and

 meals.
 It has a built in glucometer and food library to help with these calculations.
+It

-must be purchased separately, which can reduce finger sticks throughout the day.
+be purchased separately, which can reduce finger sticks throughout the day.

 The One Touch Ping is the most recently